kaihodev/tateru/npm/README.md

 2. Add your build config
 3. Run `$ tateru`

 You may also add tateru to your scripts object in package.json.
 From there, you can invoke the build via yarn build.
-For more details, consult [hikidashi](https://npm.im/hikidashi).
+For more details, see how we use it in [hikidashi](https://npm.im/hikidashi).

-Example toml used for [hikidashi](https://npm.im/hikidashi):
+Example partial toml:

 ```toml
 out_dir = 'dist'